Mtavarez0625/portfolio-website/README.md

 # 🌐 Personal Portfolio — Marcos Tavarez

-A production-grade portfolio showcasing my work as a full-stack developer, focused on building scalable applications, clean user interfaces, and real-world solutions.
+A production-grade portfolio showcasing my work as a **Full-Stack Developer**, focused on building scalable applications, clean user interfaces, and real-world solutions.

 ---